openmainframeproject/tac/proposed_projects/Close the gap of s390x packages in SUSE Package Hub.md

 ## Expected Outcome
 **The following numbers are suggestions and the final numbers will be decided by the intern and mentors.**
 * Worked with the OMP TSC to identify 15 potential packages.
-An exmaple is kubernetes and dependent packages.
+An example is kubernetes and dependent packages.
 * Reviewed and choose 10 packages that will be submission targets for SUSE Package Hub approval.
 * Provide weekly documentation that outlines the efforts to get packages submitted for Package Hub approval.